 The SL28 varietal is the most popular Kenyan AA coffee and is famous for its bright acidity, grapefruit/citrus fruitiness and smooth mouth-feel.

 Costa Rica also offers a wide array of wonderful family owned farms and micro mills throughout the West valley, Central valley and Terrazu regions.
-Each region offers many different cultivars, as well as a variety of processing methods (e.g., washed, double washed, natural, honeys, etc.).
+Each region offers many different cultivars, as well as a variety of processing methods (e.g., washed, double washed, naturals, honeys, etc.).
 This large volume of diversity affords us an infinite supply of high quality micro-lots from countless world class farms.
-Flavors range from sweet, raw sugar with plum and raisin, to more tropical fruit, baking spices, even more a few with a nuttier flavor - all of which are very smooth and tend to have a mild to moderate level of acidity.
+Flavors range from sweet, raw sugar with plum and raisin, to more tropical fruit, baking spices, and a few with a nuttier flavor -- all of which are very smooth and tend to have a mild to moderate level of acidity.
 Some of the darker roasts offer wonderful chocolate or caramel tones with a smooth, buttery body.

 Ethiopia is said to be the mother of all coffee.
 They consume almost half of the coffee that they produce and have the largest variety of Arabica species than any other country.
 Their rich coffee culture and passion for naturally processed coffee make them the world leader in coffee production.
 They are historically known for their dry processing methods; however we have seen several new micro-mills and processing methods coming on-line in recent year.
 Our wet processed Yirgacheffe offers stark contrast between the prototypical naturally processed heirloom varietals.